Skip To Main Content

 Progress

-Goal #2: The percentage of students at Lambs Elementary School in grades 3-5 scoring meets or exceeds on SC READY ELA will increase from 46.4% in June 2023 to 51.2% by June 2024.
+• The percentage of pupils in poverty students at Lambs in grades 3-5 scoring meets or exceeds on SC Ready ELA was 33.6% in the spring of 2025.

 Progress

-Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024 as determined by SC READY from 46 % to 36% in the spring of 2025.
+Current Goal #1 (Third Grade Goal): Increase the percentage of third graders scoring Meets and Exceeds in the spring of 2025 as determined by SC READY from 31 % to 35% in the spring of 2026.

-• Teachers will continue to work to analyze data to determine and target deficiencies.
+● Teachers will continue to work to analyze data to determine and target deficiencies.
 Teachers are using iReady data to help target the needs of students who are below grade level.
-In addition to this, students who are on or above grade level are being instructed in small groups using ALL Block resources and content.
+In addition to this, students who are on or above grade level are being instructed in small groups using iReady resources and adjusted lesson pathways.

 • Implement Heggerty’s Phonemic Awareness curriculum with fidelity